zweihan/bazel_for_gcloud_python/README.rst

 Bazel Rules: Python 3 Google App Engine & Google Cloud Functions
 ================================================================

+** READ FIRST **
+This repo differs from the original repo in 2 ways:
+1. Uses Bash instead of fish
+2. Does not depend on setting --build_python_zip flag

 This repository contains the `Bazel <https://bazel.build>`_ (`Starlark <https://docs.bazel.build/versions/master/skylark/language.html>`_) rules to build Python 3 and deploy to Google App Engine and Google Cloud Functions.

 Usage